BeccaN/trunk-cards/NOTES.md

 * group

 TODO:

-# routes/pages/basic functionality
-## SESSION
-* login -
-* logout -
-* welcome/home -

-## USER
-* get '/users/:id/groups', to: 'groups#index' (user main page w/ all groups listed)
-* get '/users/:id/groups/new (create a new group under the current user)
-* get '/users/:id/groups/edit (edit group contents)

-## GROUP
-* get '/group/:id/study' (custom route to show page/study mode)

-## CATEGORY
-* '/categories/index'(lists out all categories that exist)
-* '/category/:id/groups' (nested route for displaying all groups under a category)

-# figure out flash error messages (field with errors)
-# before_actions added to other controllers
-# make sure only needed routes are in routes
-# admin mode?
-# omniauth
+* omniauth
-# finish layout links and add in logo
+* Add navigation links to layout and logo
+* remove user#show, make user main page user/id/groups#index page
+* create new group form with nested category and card creation
+* add validations to all models
+* create scope model method (subscribe to other user group?)
+* setup group#show page as study page

+* add in flash[:messages], before_actions/checks for 'current_user' and 'logged_in?' when appropriate
+* consider making category/groups nested route?
-# beautify all pages
+* beautify all pages
     * welcome
     * login
     * signup